 Family Mart egg sandwiches / ‘tamago sando’ are pretty good and along with Daily Yamazaki, always seem to be the most generous / bulging eggy portions.

-It isn’t just egg sandwiches either – FamilyMart Japan’s menu of sandwiches is massive, with everything from chicken katsu sandwiches to more conventional lettuce, ham, egg and cheese sandwiches (just 278 Yen – bargain).
+It isn’t just egg sandwiches either – FamilyMart Japan’s menu of sandwiches is massive, with everything from chicken katsu sandwiches to more conventional lettuce, ham, egg and cheese sandwiches (costing around 300 Yen – bargain).

 And one way to help with your 5 fruit a day intake (probably) is the Family Mart Strawberry, Yellow Peach and Tangerine sandwich – very colourful and fruity AF.